deleonio/typed-bem/README.md

 - **Type Safety**: Guarantees correct usage of blocks, elements, and modifiers at compile time.
 - **SCSS-Driven Approach**: Use TypeScript definitions to programmatically generate SCSS files, ensuring consistent styles.
 - **Flexible and Scalable**: Supports nested elements, complex modifiers, and unified design systems.
-- **Eager or Lazy Initialization**: Pre-instantiate BEM instances for specified blocks or create them lazily during use.
 - **Set-Based Modifiers**: Efficiently handles and validates modifiers using `Set<string>`.
 - **Lightweight**: Minimal overhead with no additional dependencies beyond `easy-bem`.